 i-h-s-a (dot)org is the address for the IHSA's Web page on the internet.
 Check it out any time you want to find out immediately what's happening with high school activities throughout Illinois.
-You'll be amazed at how much information you can find at your fingertips at IHSA (dot) org.
-In fact, all of the results and other information from today's event will be there when you get home.
 You can also follow the IHSA on Facebook & Twitter by clicking on the Facebook and Twitter links located on the IHSA homepage.